Wyoming Upcoming Oil and Gas Lease Sales

 • Low potential for oil and gas development (all parcels in areas identified in BLM Reasonable Foreseeable Development Scenarios as low potential are within 5 miles of producing wells)

-• Comments on the Draft Environmental Assessment (EA) and Draft Finding of No Significant Impact (FONSI) are due Thursday, July 17, 2025.
-Comments must be submitted through the link provided to the electronic comment form under the Participate Now or Documents section of the 2025 Fourth Quarter Competitive Oil & Gas Lease Sale ePlanning page.
+• The posting of the Sale Notice for the December 3, 2025 lease sale started a 30-day protest period.
+Protests on the Draft Environmental Assessment (EA) and Draft Finding of No Significant Impact (FONSI) are due Saturday, September 27, 2025.
+There is important information about how to protest in the Sale Notice.
+There are additional information and documents on the 2025 Fourth Quarter Competitive Oil & Gas Lease Sale ePlanning page.
 Additional information is available in the Press Release and on the BLM Wyoming Oil and Gas Lease Sales web site.

-• According to the website and documents, BLM is presenting two alternatives for leasing in December 2025.
-Alternative 2, the Proposed Action, proposes to offer 99 parcels / 84,010.80 acres.
-Alternative 3, the Modified Proposed Action, proposes to offer 86 parcels / 79,228.76.
+• According to the website and documents, BLM is proposing to offer 86 parcels / 79,168.68 acres.
 The proposed parcels are in Big Horn, Campbell, Carbon, Converse, Crook, Fremont, Laramie, Natrona, Niobrara, Sweetwater, and Weston Counties in the Buffalo, Casper, Lander, Newcastle, Rawlins, Rock Springs, and Worland Field Offices in eastern and central Wyoming.

 • Conflicts identified include

 • Overlaps with habitat for greater sage-grouse.
-Under Alternative 2, 94 of the proposed parcels are in greater sage-grouse habitat.
-Under Alternative 3, 80 of the proposed parcels are in greater sage-grouse habitat.
-2 parcels, 1,147 acres in Alternative 2 significantly overlap priority habitat.
-None of the parcels in Alternative 3 significantly overlap priority habitat.
+79 of the proposed parcels overlap greater sage-grouse habitat.
+None of the parcels in significantly overlap priority habitat.

 • Crucial winter habitat for elk, mule deer, and pronghorn and mule deer migration corridors